harry-hart/pqm4-LightCROSS/README.md

   `python3 ./scripts/fix-symlink.py -d ./mupq/crypto_sign` and
   `python3 ./scripts/fix-symlink.py -d ./crypto_sign`
   and check if that has repaired the symlinks.
 Unsure if this works on Windows.

+## Explanation of Optimisation Flags

+- OPT_KEYGEN

+  This flag turns on the main key generation optimisation, namely the on the fly matrix generation for syndrome calculation.

+- OPT_MERKLE

+  This flag turns on basic merkle tree optimisation which just involves not holding `cmt_0` and hashing the values directly into the leaves of the merkle tree.

+- OPT_HASH_CMT1

+  This utilises the iterative nature of the SHAKE hash to update-as-you-go while iterating through the leaves instead of collecting the values and hashing at the end.
+This removes the need to hold `cmt_1`.

+- OPT_HASH_Y